iterative/example_model_export_cml/README.md

 </aside>

-In order to use DVC we need to set up a remote.
+The first time you are using DVC for a project you need to run `dvc init` in the project directory.
+Then, in order to start using DVC, you need to set up a remote.
 This is where your model files will end up, while DVC keeps track of their respective versions.
 DVC supports a plethora of remotes, including Amazon S3, Microsoft Azure Blob Storage, and Google Cloud Storage.
 For this guide we will be using Google Drive as our remote.

 You can follow [this guide](https://dvc.org/doc/user-guide/setup-google-drive-remote#setup-a-google-drive-dvc-remote) to set up Google Drive as your remote.
 Make sure to [set up a GCP project](https://dvc.org/doc/user-guide/setup-google-drive-remote#using-a-custom-google-cloud-project-recommended) and to [use a service account](https://dvc.org/doc/user-guide/setup-google-drive-remote#using-service-accounts).